 Everyone has a story to tell and I tell mine with paint.
 The twists and turns of life fascinate me.
 I love to flip through old photos of myself - 14 years old at a rock concert in my halter top and bell bottoms; wearing my first long, white coat as an intern - and marvel at all the people I have been, and lost.

 In the studio I think about life, not art making.
 Working in a constant state of exploration and discovery allows me to grow my practice quickly.
 Using oils, acrylics, and mixed media simultaneously, I jump from easel to wall to table, stepping back occasionally.
 And sometimes it happens.
 I see a painting right in front of me.
 A thing that captures what I am feeling, or who I am thinking of, a thing that looks like me.

-Now I paint.
-I find inspiration in the space between the veiled and the opaque, symbolic of what we choose to show others versus what we hide.
-In my series of paintings of unconventional flowers, I explore the tension of being female in a field where emotions are downplayed by deconstructing floral elements, adding structure with gridded lines, and using a lot of powerful pink!
+In my Wildflowers series, I explore the tension of being a female surgeon where emotions were forbidden.
+I love the interplay between the veiled and the opaque, symbolic of what we choose to show others versus what we hide.
+In these paintings of unconventional flowers, I deconstruct the floral elements, add structure and drama, drip translucent washes, and use lots of powerful pink.